isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion27">
     <label for="accordion27"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">         Previously the CDCs provided an option for residents to donate their CDC Vouchers 2023.
 Similarly, can I donate my 2024 vouchers for a good cause?</span></label>
     <div>
+			<p>The donation campaign for CDC Vouchers Scheme 2023 has ended on 31 January 2024.
-			<p>Similar to previous tranches, we will announce the details of donation at a later date.
+				Similar to previous tranches, we will announce the details of donation for CDC Vouchers Scheme 2024 at a later date.
 We encourage all households to claim and spend their CDC Vouchers 2024 before they expire on 31 December 2024.</p>
     </div>
   </li>
 <li>